AmiyaVatsa/India-Livestocks/README.md

 This files are the jinja templates for the data that is to be rendered, for districts and states respectively.

 ## app.py
 This is the driver file of the entire project.
-It imports the libraries, cs50, flask, os, etc.
+It imports the libraries, flask, etc.
 #### Routing
 Routes have been created in the app.py file according to the layout of the directories and the need of the webpage.